 The virtual reality scenes in P3D are constructed by segmenting tissue structures from images, and rendering them using Surface, Volume or Skeleton Rendering techniques.
 The scenes can be interactively explored to understand the spatial relationships of the segmented tissue structures.
 To this end the scene can be rotated in any direction, zoomed, and objects obstructing the view to deeper ones can be temporarily hidden or set to a high degree of transparency.
 Furthermore, planes showing the original image data can be added, or volumes-of-interest (VOI).
 Meaningful renderings can be saved as a screen captures, or a movie of a rotating scene can be generated.
 Protocol files allow reconstructing a particular scene from the original data at any later time.

 Combination of 3D objects from Matched Series

 A unique feature of P3D is the ability to combine and manipulate different types of virtual reality objects (VRO) in one common scene, even when they stem from different studies.
-Once a scene has been created, it can be saved in a VRML format file (SR objects only).
-These files can later be loaded into P3D (or an external VRML-Browser) to continue scene exploration.
-It is in principle also possible to import VRML-scenes from some dedicated 3D rendering programs and combine them with P3D objects, but the import may sometimes fail.
-So far, AMIRA data has been successfully imported.
+Once a scene has been created, it can be saved as STL format file (SR objects only).
+These files can later be loaded into P3D to continue scene exploration.

 In addition, the curve skeletons can be saved as paths (*.vec).
 These files can later be loaded in P3D to recreate the skeleton scene.
 Note that the 3D binary image segment used initially to create the skeleton is not required anymore.